Krillh/Airzlinshire/Kingdoms/The First Kingdom/The Ziiv Contract.md

 **Section 1:** Resource Sharing
 0. Farmlands shall be shared equitably among the cities to ensure everyone has enough food.
 Farmers will be allowed to cultivate land within reasonable distance to their city.
+1. Water locations shall be managed collectively.
+This includes rivers and wells.
+A committee shall oversee the equitable sharing and maintenance of these locations.
+2. The discovery and mining of copper and other mined resources shall be regulated to help the entire Kingdom.
+Profits and materials shall be distributed based on the contribution and needs of each city.